 Your best bet at the moment is probably to change your password on the Panera account (when the site goes back up), as well as any accounts in which you reused the password.
 There’s no evidence that the flaw revealed any passwords, of course, but it’s not that hard to track down old passwords from other data breaches and match them with usernames.

-When you can, you may also want to log into your account on Panera’s website and delete as much personal information as you can.
+When you can access Panera's website, you may also want to log into your account and delete as much personal information as you can.
 You may not be able to eliminate the account entirely — and it’s not clear how much data Panera stores that it doesn’t show you — but it’s at least a start.
 Even if you don’t think you have a Panera account, it’s worth double-checking, since it’s tied into the rewards program in the bakery’s physical locations.

 Finally, you could always cancel the credit card that’s associated with your Panera account (if you can pinpoint which one it is).
 This is an extreme measure, and may not be necessary.
 But if your Panera account is linked with an older card, perhaps one that you seldom use, canceling it isn’t the worst idea.
 You won’t notice potential fraud on an older card right away, and by time you find out, it might be too late to do anything about it.

 Finally, although this doesn’t have any direct bearing on your account’s security, no retelling of Houlihan’s story would be complete without his absolutely mind-boggling encounter with Mike Gustavison, Panera’s director of security (for at least the next 20 minutes).